-THE-200 Introduction to Theatre
+THE-200 Introduction to Theatre 3.0 Units/3.0 hours LEC

 This course will introduce students to the principles and purposes of theatre.
 It will survey Western drama from its origins in ancient Greece through the Medieval, Renaissance, Modern and Contemporary periods.
 Students will also examine non-Western theatrical styles, multi-cultural approaches and cross-cultural theatrical directions.
 Students will investigate the creative contributions of playwrights, actors, directors, designers, stage managers, and technicians.
 Lectures, films, theatre attendance, assigned reading, and practical "hands-on" projects will acquaint students with some of the joys and challenges of creative work in the theatre.